-The Department of Electronic Engineering has a clean room, validated at better than Class 10,000 (Class J BS5295), with facilities for preparation, fabrication and measurement.
-It was completed in 1989, and is used to support research into novel electron devices and circuits.
+The Department of Electronic Engineering has a clean room, validated at better than Class 10,000 (Class J BS5295), with facilities for sample preparation, fabrication and measurement.
+It was completed in 1989, and is used to support research into novel electron devices, circuits and nanotechnology.

 The clean room offers:

 - Analytical instruments for characterising nanoscale devices

 The facilities may also be available to industry, in some cases.

 A furnace is available for the wet oxidation of silicon wafers up to 4 inches diameter.